Billy Laval: Coaching career

 In 1927, Laval accepted a three-year contract worth $8,000 per year to coach at the University of South Carolina, which made him the highest-paid coach in the state.
 He coached South Carolina from 1928 to 1934 and compiled a 10–14–4 record.
 Opposing coaches began demanding rule changes to limit the pre-snap shifts and motion of the "crazy quilt".
 Rules began to change toward the end of his tenure.

 In 1932, Laval recruited four players from the 1930 Texas state high school basketball champions.
 South Carolina basketball coach Rock Norman did not want to play the new recruits ahead of his more seasoned players, so Laval agreed to coach the team for the season.
 Because of his lack of basketball knowledge, Laval had one of Norman's players, team captain Buck Smith act as an assistant coach.
 South Carolina ended the season on a fifteen-game winning streak and captured the Southern Conference tournament championship.
 Jeff Sagarin retroactively ranked South Carolina that season's third-best team in the nation.
 Norman returned to take over the basketball team the following year.

 In 1933, the South Carolina athletic department reported a $15,200 deficit, and Laval reluctantly agreed to take a pay cut to $5,000.
 However, the department's financial difficulties worsened, and the next year it requested Laval take a second pay cut to $3,600, which he refused.
 The school allowed his contract to lapse after the 1934 season.

 Laval then moved on to Emory and Henry College to serve as its head football, basketball, and baseball coach from 1936 to 1937.
 In 1938, he returned to his home state to coach at Newberry College.
 He remained there until retirement in 1950.
-In 12 season as head football coach at Newberry, Laval compiled a record of 45–61–5.
+In 12 seasons as head football coach at Newberry, Laval compiled a record of 45–61–5.

 Later life

 After coaching, Laval ran a chain of sporting goods stores throughout South Carolina.
 He also worked in the front office of minor league baseball teams in Rock Hill and Greenwood.
 He and his wife had three children: two sons and a daughter.
 His wife died on November 22, 1956, after a long illness.
 Laval himself died shortly thereafter on January 20, 1957, from a heart attack at his son's home in Columbia.
 The South Carolina Athletic Hall of Fame inducted him in 1961, and the Furman University Athletic Hall of Fame inducted him in 1981.
+Coach Laval was inducted into the University of South Carolina Hall of Fame in 2016.